Alan S. Weisman

 M.A., B.S., University of Baltimore

 Alan’s professional career in the healthcare industry began in 1970 as an entry level accounting clerk.
-From this position, he moved into management roles where he worked in the Baltimore area at Sinai Hospital, University of Maryland Medical Center and Maryland General Hospital.
-In 2005, he was recruited by Children’s National Health System in Washington, DC, as its first Administrator of the Heart Institute, coordinating the business and clinical operations for Cardiology, Cardiovascular Surgery and Interventional Cardiology.
+From this position, he moved into management roles where he worked in the Baltimore area at Sinai Hospital, University of Maryland Medical Center and University of Maryland Midtown Medical Center (formerly Maryland General Hospital).
+In 2005, he was recruited by Children’s National Hospital in Washington, DC, as its first Administrator of the Heart Institute, coordinating the business and clinical operations for Cardiology, Cardiovascular Surgery, and Interventional Cardiology.
 Alan had a special interest in assisting the under insured and uninsured patient population in his role at Children’s.
 He has focused on the problems faced by this often neglected category of people throughout his career.
 One of his primary responsibilities at Children’s was to assist patients with insurance issues and work closely with families to resolve coverage problems.

-Alan is immediate past president of the Maryland Association of Healthcare Executives (MAHCE), serving as president from 2013-2015.
-On this board, he is an active participant in the decision-making process affecting the organization.
+Alan served as President of the Maryland Association of Healthcare Executives (MAHCE), from 2013-2015 and ACHE Regent for Maryland, from 2017-2020.
+He is currently an active member of the MAHCE Board, participating in the decision-making process affecting the organization.
 He is passionate about working with those in need and advocating for patient rights, as evidenced by his roles in the healthcare field.

-Alan has four daughters, one son, four son-in-laws and seven amazing grandchildren.
-Alan is married to Tessa and currently resides in Rockville.
-He loves to spend time with his family, travel to new locations, and is an avid football and baseball fan.
+Alan has four daughters, four son- in- laws and nine amazing grandchildren.
+Alan is married to Tessa and currently resides in Millville, Delaware.
+He loves to spend time with his family and travel to new locations.